 Sustainability in the supply chain has become a key issue in the telecommunications sector, in which companies share more and more parts of the value chain with our suppliers and outsourcers.

-Each company is responsible for identifying and managing the associated risks, as set out in the United Nations Guiding Principles on Business and Human Rights and in the Sectoral guides drawn up by the European Union, presented in June 2013.
+Each company is responsible for identifying and managing the associated risks, as set out in the United Nations Guiding Principles on Business and Human Rights and in the Sectoral guides drawn up by the European Union.

 At the same time, global risks require sectorial and multi-stakeholder solutions in order to ensure that the goods and services purchased are increasingly sustainable.
 An example of this is the collaboration initiatives which have arisen for the uniform evaluation of the performance of suppliers.
 These projects make it possible to share the evaluations and actions deriving from them with outsourcers from the same sector or from various industries.
 Telefónica is aware of the impact associated with purchasing goods and services due to our volume of purchases – over 25.000 billion euros a year — and the high local component — over 11,000 suppliers and almost 83% awarded to local suppliers.